Person-Centered Training Services With a Mindful Approach

 Frequently Asked Questions

-If delivered live via Zoom, this training takes 18-hours.
-Typically, this training is delivered over 3 consecutive, six-hour days, but is also available to custom scheduling based on client preferences.
+Person-Centered Thinking training is an 18-hour training delivered live via Zoom.
+It is an interactive training held in a virtual classroom environment.
+Typically, this training is delivered over three consecutive, six-hour days but is also available for custom scheduling based on client preferences.

 Yes.
-The PCT Training works effectively to support all kinds of PCT planning resources such as: Facilitation Planning, Maps, Profiles, Charting the Life-Course and others.
+The Person-Centered Thinking training effectively supports all kinds of person-centered planning approaches and methods such as: Facilitation Planning, Maps, Profiles, Charting the Life-Course and others.